 5. Find the Right Balance for You

-Experienced survey takers who are highly organized can often manage as many as a dozen paid survey programs at a time.
-On the flip side, some folks start to get overwhelmed once they’ve joined just a couple of programs.
+Experienced survey takers who are highly organized can often manage as many as a dozen paid survey sites at a time.
+On the flip side, some folks start to get overwhelmed once they’ve joined just a couple of sites.

 Want to put in 20+ hours a week and dominate?
 Great.
 Only have a couple hours here and there for surveys?
 That works too.
 At the end of the day, look to strike a balance between your effort and your earnings and do what works best for you.

-If you prefer dollars to cents, you’re going to have to join multiple paid survey programs, which can get a little overwhelming.
-By following these (hopefully) easy suggestions, you should be able to manage at least a few programs and get on your way to making more money taking surveys.
+If you prefer dollars to cents, you’re going to have to join multiple paid survey sites, which can get a little overwhelming.
+By following these (hopefully) easy suggestions, you should be able to manage at least a few sites and get on your way to making more money taking surveys.